KantaraInitiative/DistributedAssurance/OpenID Self Issued Identifier.md

 Note that recovery of the user access, which is the topic of this specification, may also be a part of a larger process that includes the recovery of user data.

-(The point here was to include some of the recovery methods inlcuding those generated in the DIF.
+(The point here was to include some of the recovery methods including those generated in the [DIF].
 It is an open question whether recovery mechanism should be normative or in an appendix.)
 Some thoughts:
 * Key is stored in a (e.g.) pfx file that is encrypted to a user secret.
 * Key is contained in a removable data store and can be restored if the user is authenticated.